 What is of one of your favourite memories of a loved one?
 Try and think of one that has the power to help you feel calm, more secure, or just a little better about life.
-These memories hold an important key to what can help us have stronger positive connections in our current relationships.
+These memories hold an important key to helping us strengthen relationships through positive connections.

 I can remember my mom brushing out my hair before bedtime when I was small, laying on the grass with my favourite dog when I was 12, or, more recently, the touch of my spouse’s hand on my face.
 Each of these snapshot memories makes my shoulders go down, allows me to breathe a little easier, and brings a smile to my face.